pichim/PM2_PES_Board_Example/README.md

     <i>Battery Packs</i>
 </p>

-If you are using a single battery pack, the remaining pins need to be bridged.

 The batteries enables the board to be powered independently of the connection to the computer/laptop, eliminating the need for a connection via the Mini USB cable.
 The board continues to receive a stable 5V supply while offering the option to use a 12V supply for the power electronics of the motors.
-To activate the external battery power, switch the slider on the PES board to the ON position.
+To activate the external battery power, switch the slider on the PES Board to the ON position.

+<b>Single battery pack</b> - if you are using a single battery pack, the remaining pins need to be bridged.
+If only 6 V is used, this must be parameterised accordingly in the firmware when parameterising motion controller class.

+<b>Charging bateries</b> - the battery packs are only charged when the PES Board circuit breaker is set to OFF.

 #### Pheripherals